yardenshoham/nalgeon.github.io/content/posts/2023/why-use-sql-window-functions/index.md

 Let's look at some tasks that are convenient to solve using SQL window functions.
 We'll save the technical details for later chapters.
 For now, let's review the use cases.

+However, if you are eager to start practicing, feel free to skip this chapter and move on to the [next one](/sql-window-functions-ranking/).

 ## Ranking

 Ranking means coming up with all kinds of ratings, from the winners of the World Swimming Championships to the Forbes 500.